aabidmajid26/interview_ai/README.md

 _______________________________________________________________________________________________________________
 ### Quick explanation of the approach for the task list(pending tasks):

-- I finished the update and delete functionality
+- sorting/updating/deleting done.

-- I created a new component for each task which made the task editing/deletion easier.
+- created a new component for each task which made the task editing/deletion easier.

 ### check out these files for the new code changes:
 - Tasks.js, Task.js, taskSlice.js, sortTasks.js